 Use Appropriate Cleaning Agents

-Use cleaning agents formulated for whatever you’re cleaning, and in the correct concentration.
-Not enough won’t do the job.
-Too much is just as bad; you’ll waste time rinsing, or worse leave behind a residue that will attract more dirt.
+Use cleaning agents formulated for whatever you’re cleaning and in the correct concentration.
+Using less than enough won’t do the job and too much is just as bad; you’ll waste time rinsing, or worse leave behind a residue that will attract more dirt.
 Using the wrong detergent can damage the surface you’re attempting to clean and/or fail to do the job.

 Remember, the purpose of a cleaning agent is to assist in breaking down dirt and grime so it can be more easily removed from surfaces.
 Use them to your advantage by understanding their benefits as well as their limitations.